aappleby/hancho/tutorial/README.md

 'A equals 1, B equals {b}'
 ```

-While this might seem like a bad idea, it allows for Configs to hold templates that they can't expand which will be used later by a parent or grandparent config.
+While this might seem like a bad idea, it allows for Configs to hold templates that they can't expand until they're needed later by a parent or grandparent config.

 ```py
 >>> foo = hancho.Config(msg = "What's a {bar.thing}?")